umarbutler/persist-cache/README.md

 `persist-cache` is an *easy-to-use* Python library for lightning-fast persistent function caching.
 It is capable of caching both synchronous and asynchronous functions as well as methods, and is also process-safe and thread-safe.

 ## Features 🎯
-- **⚡ Lightning-fast**: A function call can be cached in as little as 350 nanoseconds and be returned in as little as 100 nanoseconds.
+- **⚡ Lightning-fast**: a function call can be cached in as little as 145 microseconds and be returned back in as few as 95 microseconds.
 - **💽 Persistent**: cached returns persist across sessions and are stored locally.
 - **⌛ Stale-free**: cached returns may be given shelf lives, after which they will be automatically flushed out.
 - **🦺 Process- and thread-safe**: interprocess file locks prevent processes and threads from writing over each other.